SBI International Money Transfer: Guide to SBI Remit, Foreign Exchange Rates, and Remittance Fees

 The exchange house will complete the transfer and you can generally expect to pay a transfer and an exchange rate fee.

-Receive international funds with SBI
+Receive money from abroad with SBI

 SBI Express Remit